Tom and Jerry: Feature films

 Four years later, Bill Kopp scripted and directed two more Tom and Jerry DTV features for the studio, Tom and Jerry: Blast Off to Mars and Tom and Jerry: The Fast and the Furry, the latter one based on a story by Barbera.
-Both were released on DVD in 2005, marking the celebration of Tom and Jerry's 65th anniversary.
+Both were released on DVD in 2005, marking the celebration of Tom and Jerrys 65th anniversary.
 In 2006, another direct-to-video film, Tom and Jerry: Shiver Me Whiskers, tells the story about the pair having to work together to find the treasure.
 Joe came up with the storyline for the next film, Tom and Jerry: A Nutcracker Tale, as well as the initial idea of synchronizing the on-screen actions to music from Tchaikovsky's Nutcracker Suite.
-This DTV film, directed by Spike Brandt and Tony Cervone, would be Joe Barbera's last Tom and Jerry project due to his death in December 2006.
+This DTV film, directed by Spike Brandt and Tony Cervone, was Joe Barbera's last Tom and Jerry project due to his death in December 2006.
 The holiday-set animated film was released on DVD in late 2007 and dedicated to Barbera.

 A new direct-to-video film, Tom and Jerry Meet Sherlock Holmes, was released on August 24, 2010.
 It is the first made-for-video Tom and Jerry film produced without any of the characters' original creators.
 The next direct-to-video film, Tom and Jerry and the Wizard of Oz, was released on August 23, 2011, and was the first made-for-video Tom and Jerry film made for Blu-ray.
 It had a preview showing on Cartoon Network.
 Robin Hood and His Merry Mouse was released on Blu-ray and DVD on October 2, 2012.

 Tom and Jerry's Giant Adventure was released in 2013 on Blu-ray and DVD.
 Tom and Jerry: The Lost Dragon was released on DVD on September 2, 2014.
 Tom and Jerry: Spy Quest was released on DVD on June 23, 2015.
 Tom and Jerry: Back to Oz was released on DVD on June 21, 2016.
 Tom and Jerry: Willy Wonka and the Chocolate Factory was released on DVD on July 11, 2017.

-A live action/2D animated hybrid film was directed by Tim Story and starred Chloë Grace Moretz, Michael Peña Colin Jost, Rob Delaney and Ken Jeong.
+A live action/3D animated hybrid film was directed by Tim Story and starred Chloë Grace Moretz, Michael Peña Colin Jost, Rob Delaney and Ken Jeong.
 The film was released on February 26, 2021.

+On December 12, 2024, it was announced that a new animated Tom and Jerry feature film is in the works from Warner Bros.
+Pictures Animation, with Rashida Jones, Will McCormack and Michael Govier writing the script.